LiquidCake/jsonsiever/README.md

   }
 }
 ```
-Removing `name` may look like this:
+Removing `name` while keeping `stats` object intact will look like this:
 ```
 {
   "stats": {}
 }
 ```
+(more examples in javadoc of `JsonFilteringService`)

 ## Main use-case:
-Lets assume there is a Spring API with some heavy endpoint and we want to remove particular deeply-nested fields from the response, to make it lighter and more easily parsible.
+Let's assume we have a Spring REST API with some heavy endpoint, and we want to remove particular deeply-nested fields from the response, to make it lighter and more easily parsable for clients.
 Sometimes we can change our response structure, prevent population of some fields etc. But this is not always an option.
-Another possible solution would be to wrap our endpoint in a GraphQL query and let user chose necessary fields for each request.
+Another possible solution would be to wrap our endpoint in a GraphQL query and let user chose desired fields for each request.
 But this approach also has its downsides.

-This library is meant to be "easy to plug in" configurable alternative that allows both static (based on pre-defined filter files) and dynamic (based on user-passed header) filtering of Spring REST api response.
+This library is meant to be an "easy to plug in" configurable alternative that allows both static (based on pre-defined file-based filter) and dynamic (based on user-passed header) filtering of json response for Spring HTTP endpoints.
-For the same endpoint, we can set different filters per-clientId and use regular sync and async endpoints.
+It supports setting different filters per-clientId for the same endpoint and usage of both regular sync and async endpoints.

-Offcourse filtering completed json response is not as resource-efficient as just not serializing unwanted fields, but Jsonsiever is based on fast Jackson Streaming API and resource usage drawback should be generally acceptible.
+Of course, filtering a complete json response is not as resource-efficient as just not serializing unwanted fields at the first place, but Jsonsiever is based on fast Jackson Streaming API and resource usage drawback should be generally acceptable.

-Lib is ready to use by just plugging it into Spring 3.X / Java 17 application.
-Also, its code might be relatively easily adapted to Spring 2.X / Java 8.
+Lib is ready to use by just plugging it into SpringBoot 3.X / Java 17 application.
+Also, its code might be relatively easily adapted to SpringBoot 2.X / Java 8 or plain Spring / Java Servlet app.
-It is also possible to plug lib into non-Spring or even entirely non-web application (see below [How to plug Jsonsiever lib into any (Java 17) application](#How-to-plug-Jsonsiever-lib-into-any-(Java-17)-application)) and just use core `JsonFilteringService` class to filter json in other scenarions, besides processing REST responses.
-This class (as well as whole `jsonsiever.core` package it depends on) is also ready to be compiled with Java 8.
+It is also possible to plug the lib into plain Java 17 application and use it for manual json filtering (see below [How to plug Jsonsiever lib into any (Java 17) application](#How-to-plug-Jsonsiever-lib-into-any-(Java-17)-application)).
+In this case one would just use core `JsonFilteringService` class to filter json in other scenarios, besides processing REST responses.
+This class (as well as whole `jsonsiever.core` package it is part of) is ready to be compiled with Java 8.

-## How to plug Jsonsiever lib into Spring 3.X application
+## How to plug Jsonsiever lib into SpringBoot 3.X application
-There is a simple demo Spring application inside this repository - feel free to build it and play around - `jsonsiever/demo_app_spring`
+There is a simple demo SpringBoot application inside this repository - feel free to build it and play around - `jsonsiever/demo_app_spring`

 #### Step 1: Adjust your Spring configuration
 ```